AlbertoSvg/polito-aw1-Survey/README.md

 ## Main React Components
+- `App` (in `App.js`): this is the principal component that contains all the routes for the other components.
+Here there are the useEffect functions that are needed for the authentication and the retrievement of the surveys and answers.
+In this component are also defined some other usefull functions like *doLogIn, doLogOut, addSurvey and sendSurveyAnswers* used to perform the main operations of the application by contacting the server through some APIs.
+All these functions interface with some (principal) states for saving the information client side.
+Then these states are passed to the other main application components, that they will use them to perform their tasks.

 - `LoginForm` (in `LoginComponent.js`): this component offers a login form where a user can insert his username and password to login in the application.